mkropat/mkropat.github.io/_posts/2023-10-01-stacked-branches-with-vanilla-git.md

 **Anyone who has set up stacked branches knows what a pain it can be to manage.** The initial setup is easy.
 The problem comes when there is a merge conflict between your stack and the `main` branch.
 Or what happens when you need to pull in a change that got merged to `main`.

-If you haven't been keeping up with new Git features, your workflow probably involves a lot of `git checkout`s,<sup><a href="/2023/10/01/stacked-branches-with-vanilla-git.html#note-2">2</a></sup> lots of of `git rebase` commands, maybe commit counting like `HEAD~123`, or `cherry-pick`s or who knows what other tedious work.
+If you haven't been keeping up with new Git features, your workflow probably involves a lot of `git checkout`s,<sup><a href="/2023/10/01/stacked-branches-with-vanilla-git.html#note-2">2</a></sup> lots of `git rebase` commands, maybe commit counting like `HEAD~123`, or `cherry-pick`s or who knows what other tedious work.
 Even after all that you probably missed something and now one of your PRs shows a bunch of duplicate commits.

 It is 2023.
 There is a better way.